 Robustness.
 Figure 6a presents the c.d.f. of the number of extra minutes worked in Experiment 2 in the 6 main arms.
-The medium piece-rate treatment leads to an increase in the share staying extra time (the extensive margin) relative to the control group, but even more in the number of extra minutes among those staying longer (the intensive margin).
-The high piece-rate treatment is associated with a large increase along both margins.
+The medium wage-rate treatment leads to an increase in the share staying extra time (the extensive margin) relative to the control group, but even more in the number of extra minutes among those staying longer (the intensive margin).
+The high wage-rate treatment is associated with a large increase along both margins.
 The gift treatments are associated with a substantial increase in the share of workers staying extra minutes compared to the control group; however, most of the workers that stay extra do not stay long.
 Thus, the gift triggers only a moderate amount of extra effort.
 The patterns are similar in Experiment 3, in which the effect of the gift is smaller than the effect of any of the piece rates (Figure 6b).

-We can compare the results in Table 2 without controls to estimates in Online Appendix Table 5 with controls: gender, age groups, and an indicator for the Craigslist sample in Experiment 2, and fixed effects for the day of participation and the hour blocks in Experiment 3.
+Online Appendix Table 5 reports estimates with controls: gender, age groups, and an indicator for the Craigslist sample in Experiment 2, and fixed effects for the day of participation and the hour blocks in Experiment 3.
 The point estimates with controls are similar to the ones without.
 In Columns 3 and 4 of Table 2 we obtain similar estimates from tobit regressions modeling the censoring (at 0 and 60 minutes in Experiment 2 and at 0 and 20 envelopes in Experiment 3).
 In Columns 5 and 6 we present marginal effects from probit regressions on an indicator for doing extra work, yielding similar, but noisier, estimates.
 In Columns 2 and 4 of Online Appendix Table 5 we consider whether the effect of gifts in Experiments 2 and 3 is higher when workers are informed of a higher return for the employer, but we do not find any systematic relationship.

-Turning to further robustness, Online Appendix Figure 6 shows that the results for Experiment 2 are parallel in terms of units of extra work as a fraction of the work completed in the first two hours, as opposed to merely extra time spent, addressing possible concerns that workers were not productive in the extra time.
+Online Appendix Figure 6 shows that the results for Experiment 2 are parallel in terms of units of extra work as a fraction of the work completed in the first two hours, as opposed to merely extra time spent, addressing concerns that workers were not productive in the extra time.
 (The fraction is 0 for workers who do not stay extra.)
 Conversely, Online Appendix Figure 7 shows that the results for Experiment 3 are parallel if we measure the extra work in terms of units of time (minutes) as opposed to addresses coded.
-Online Appendix Figures 8 and 9 split the key findings for Experiment 2 for the subsample recruited through Craigslist versus on campus.
+Online Appendix Figures 8 and 9 split the key findings for Experiment 2 by the recruitment method, Craigslist versus on campus.
 In both samples, very few subjects stay extra time in the control group.
-The Craigslist sample, though, is more sensitive to both the piece-rate treatments and the gift treatments than the student sample.
+The Craigslist sample, though, is more sensitive to both the wage-rate treatments and the gift treatments than the student sample.
 Methodologically, this might hold import for those interested in comparing results across subject populations.